By David Holme

 The CVC/UnitedLex deal demonstrates that the ALSP segment is now mature beyond a point where the advisory suppliers (law firms) can squeeze them out of the market.
 The market likes them too much for their simplicity, efficiency and uncomplicated client service.
 ALSPs are 10-15 years on in their development now and as we’ve seen, private equity is willing to pay 12-20 x EBITDA for the right company in this space.
 These multiples reflect the maturity of the players and the optimism for real tangible growth.
 Who would pay that multiple for a law firm?
 No one, unless they had experienced a sharp blow to the head!

-So, how did our predictions do overall?
+So, how did our predictions for 2018 legal trends do overall?
 I’d give us a B – we’ll try harder this year.
 Watch out for my 2019 predictions in the coming weeks.

 Driven by an urge to reshape the legal industry, Exigent’s CEO and co-founder David Holme has been injecting innovative thinking into the way legal services are provided for the last 15 years.
 David founded Exigent in 2003, focusing on workflow efficiencies first and then continuing to move the needle of alternative service providers from the low-cost camp to smart, data-enabled business partners.